A 3D GAN for Improved Large-pose Facial Recognition: Related Work

 \subsection{Generative 3D networks}

-Prior to the recent explosion in the development of GAN-related methods, the best way of generating synthetic face images was to use a 3D morphable model (3DMM).
-The original 3DMM of \cite{DBLP:conf/siggraph/BlanzV99} was learned from a relatively small set of approximately 200 3D shape and texture scans.
-More recently, several efforts have been made to build more representative 3D models.
-For example, the Large Scale Face Model (LSFM) \cite{DBLP:conf/cvpr/BoothRZPD16} was constructed using 9663 facial scans, and the FLAME model (Faces Learned with an Articulated Model and Expressions) \cite{DBLP:journals/tog/LiBBL017} was learned from 3800 scans and has separate male and female shape models.
+Prior to the recent explosion in the development of GAN-related methods, the best way of generating synthetic face images was to use a 3D morphable model (3DMM) \cite{DBLP:conf/siggraph/BlanzV99, DBLP:conf/cvpr/BoothRZPD16, DBLP:conf/cvpr/TranL019}.
+These models are generally built from a limited number of 3D shape and texture scans.
+To achieve greater representativeness, methods such as \cite{DBLP:conf/cvpr/BoothAPTPZ17} were proposed in which PCA-based texture models are learnt from large datasets of in-the-wild images.
 While the linear spaces of these models are known to capture most of the variation in the training datasets, generated faces still appear to be smooth with textures lacking in high frequency detail.
-This is thought to be a limitation of using a linear texture model.

-In \cite{DBLP:conf/eccv/GecerLPDPMZ20} and \cite{DBLP:conf/cvpr/GecerPKZ19} the linear texture model of the LSFM is replaced by the nonlinear, CNN generator of a GAN trained to approximate the distribution of their dataset of high-quality texture scans.
+In \cite{DBLP:conf/eccv/GecerLPDPMZ20} and \cite{DBLP:conf/cvpr/GecerPKZ19} the linear texture model of the LSFM \cite{DBLP:conf/cvpr/BoothRZPD16} is replaced by the nonlinear, CNN generator of a GAN trained to approximate the distribution of their dataset of high-quality texture scans.
 The quality of generated textures is outstanding.
 However, the dataset of scans is not available for general use.

-The difficulty of obtaining high-quality texture datasets motivates the development of methods such as our own, which aims to learn textures from natural (non-scanned) images.
-The method of \cite{DBLP:conf/cvpr/Tran018} has a similar aim and attempts to train an auto-encoder to reconstruct in-the-wild training images.
-Their disentangled auto-encoding pipeline involves generation of intermediate texture estimations for input images which are then rendered back into the reconstructed images.
-Since the method requires an input image to be encoded, new identities cannot be generated.
-The method proposed in this paper is a GAN rather than an auto-encoder, and so can generate new, synthetic identities.
-The quality of our generated textures is also not limited by reconstruction losses, which tend to destroy high-frequency detail.
+The difficulty of obtaining high-quality texture datasets motivates the development of methods such as our own, which aims to learn a nonlinear texture model from natural (non-scanned) images.
+Various other methods have a similar aim and attempt to train disentangled auto-encoders to learn texture and shape models via reconstruction of in-the-wild training images \cite{DBLP:conf/eccv/ChaudhuriVSW20, DBLP:conf/cvpr/TewariB0BESPZT19, DBLP:conf/cvpr/TewariZ0BKPT18, DBLP:conf/cvpr/TranL019, DBLP:conf/cvpr/Tran018}.
+New identities, however, can only be generated by empirically exploring the latent space of their generators.
+The method we propose is a GAN rather than an auto-encoder, and so can more reliably and straight-forwardly generate new, synthetic identities.